Domestic Violence Battery Defense Attorney San Diego

 - Self-Defense or defense of others

 The prosecution must prove that a defendant in a domestic violence battery was not acting in self-defense or in the defense of others.
 For example, a husband holds his wife’s wrists to prevent his wife from scratching his face.
 This is an act of self-defense.
 The prosecution would have to prove at trial that the husband was not acting in self-defense when he restrained his wife by holding her wrists.
 It is important to develop a self-defense/defense of others strategy in domestic violence battery stages at the very earliest stage of a criminal investigation.
-Please see below how Criminal Defense Attorneys, The Law Offices of Stephen R. Brodsky & Associates, carefully develops defense strategies of self-defense and defense of others.
+Please see below how Criminal Defense Attorneys, The Law Offices of Stephen R. Brodsky & Associates, carefully develop defense strategies of self-defense and defense of others.

 - False accusations

 To Express Anger and Get Revenge.
 It is typical in domestic violence prosecutions for the victim to lie, or recruit others to lie, about the facts of an alleged act of domestic violence.
-For example, if a husband is angry at his wife, or a wife is angry at her husband, either may false accuse the other of committing an act of domestic violence.
-If one spouse has been unfaithful or is about to leave the other spouse for another person, the rejected spouse or significant other will falsely accuse the rejecting spouse or significant other of domestic violence to deliberately harm the rejecting spouse’s employment, civilian and military career, revoke the rejecting spouse’s security clearance or professional license, and destroy the rejecting spouse’s reputation among his friends, family and neighbors.
+For example, if a husband is angry at his wife, or a wife is angry at her husband, either may falsely accuse the other of committing an act of domestic violence.
+If one spouse has been unfaithful or is about to leave the other spouse for another person, the rejected spouse or significant other will falsely accuse the rejecting spouse or significant other of domestic violence to deliberately harm the rejecting spouse’s employment, civilian and military career, revoke the rejecting spouse’s security clearance or professional license, and destroy the rejecting spouse’s reputation among his friends, family, and neighbors.
 This happens all too often in the military.
 When a vengeful spouse who has been rejected by a Navy or Marine Corp service member, the rejected spouse will falsely accuse the service member or domestic violence with the objective of destroying the service member’s military career.
 Many senior Naval or Marine Corps officers or non-commissioned officers have lost their careers and pensions from the false accusations of domestic violence made by a jilted spouse.

 - Self-Defense/Defense of others.